This is one famous business quote that every successful entrepreneur will agree with.

 If a business is to spend on research and development to find such insights, it will take very long before any substantial findings can be unearthed.
-Also, it may not be as clear and authoritative as the suggestions given by the customer who is the first-hand user.
+Also, it may not be as clear and authoritative as the suggestions given by the customer, who is the first-hand user.

 As a result, it creates a unique competitive advantage.
-If the effort required to fend off competition can be reduced, it spares the business so much time and effort that can be dedicated to improving existing business offerings.
+If the effort required to fend off competition can be reduced, it spares the business so much time and effort that it can be dedicated to improving existing business offerings.

 Traditionally, word-of-mouth marketing spreads from one person to another through personal interactions.
 In today’s digital world, it takes the form of virtual communities, social media posts, online reviews, and so on.

 No amount of marketing can replace that voluntary word-of-mouth marketing.
 You can have the best Instagram viewer feed aesthetic and perfect social media management tools, but word-of-mouth remains robust.”In fact, studies by Nielsen² have found that 92% of people trust recommendations from friends and family over any other type of advertising.

 “Trust, encouraged by social media, significantly affects intention to buy.
 Therefore, trust has a significant role in eCommerce by directly influencing intention to buy and indirectly influencing perceived usefulness.”M. Nick Hajili , Internataional Journal of Market Research ³

 “Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” .Chip R Bell – author of several books on marketing

-Customer retention is crucial not just for the short-term but also for the long-term growth and sustainability of the business.
+Customer retention is crucial not just for the short term but also for the long-term growth and sustainability of the business.
 It brings to the table several benefits that otherwise would cost a fortune to gain.